-Stephen has written the music and lyrics to five original musicals: GREAT EXPECTATIONS (2002), TREASURE ISLAND (2003), THE WIND IN THE WILLOWS (2008), THE RAILWAY CHILDREN (2011) and ARBUCKLE (2016).
-The last three being in collaboration with writer, Ben Sleep; their most notable successes being the The Wind in the Willows tours in 2009 & 2010 (UK) and 2015 (Far East) and the hugely popular Railway Children UK tour 2016 (more planned for 2017).
+Stephen has written the music and lyrics to five original musicals: GREAT EXPECTATIONS, TREASURE ISLAND, THE WIND IN THE WILLOWS, THE RAILWAY CHILDREN, and ARBUCKLE.
+The last three being in collaboration with writer, Ben Sleep; their most notable successes being the The Wind in the Willows tours in 2013 & 2014 (UK) and 2016 (Far East) and the hugely popular Railway Children UK tour 2018 (more planned for the future).
 Two songs from Treasure Island will be used in the forthcoming feature film, Little Darlings (ManMade Productions).
 He has also ‘collaborated’ with a certain Roald Dahl on some songs for JAMES AND THE GIANT PEACH, produced over Easter 2014 at the Gordon Craig Theatre, Stevenage.

 After an arduous two years’ gestation, Stephen and Ben are proud to announce the safe arrival of their most recent offspring – a musical based on the 1921 scandal surrounding Roscoe ‘Fatty’ ARBUCKLE.
 It focuses on the crucial drama in his life, where he quickly turned from being a nation’s treasured funny man into a toxic figure of ridicule and despair.
 Sex, jealousy, greed, fame, infamy, betrayal, public anger, press manipulation, they’re all in there!
 The latter two being a particular lightning rod to today’s public affairs.